Media Anthropology Network

 The Media Anthropology Network, European Association of Social Anthropologists (EASA), aims to foster international discussion and collaboration around the anthropology of media.
 The network also hopes to contribute to the theoretical and empirical development of this anthropological subfield.

 Although many of our exchanges take place via our mailing list, we also meet regularly offline.
 Our first biennial general meeting took place during the 8th EASA conference, held in Vienna in September 2004.
 Our most recent network meetings took place at the 15th EASA conference in Stockholm in August 2018 and online in July 2020 at EASA's 16th conference.
 All EASA members are welcome at these network meetings and we are particularly keen to hear from people who wish to play an active role in the network.

 We have also organised a number of workshops and panels over the years at locations such as Munich (2019), Milan (2016), Vienna (2015), Tallinn (2014) and London (2011).
 Our most recent panel at an EASA conference was online in July 2020 and focused on engaged media anthropology in the digital age.

 Join the network

-For further details or to join the network, please contact Sahana Udupa (University Munich), Elisabetta Costa (University of Groningen) or Philipp Budka (University of Vienna): sahana.udupa(at)lmu.de, e.i.g.costa(at)rug.nl, ph.budka(at)philbu.net
+For further details or to join the network, please contact Sahana Udupa (University Munich), Elisabetta Costa (University of Antwerpen) or Philipp Budka (University of Vienna): sahana.udupa(at)lmu.de, Elisabetta.Costa(at)uantwerpen.be, ph.budka(at)philbu.net

 Present a paper at a Network e-seminar